 Advice on How to Integrate CI, CD, CT Correctly

-- The best thing that developers can do is making sure that their automated test suite is comprehensive and stable.
-This will make them feel safe to implement every passed CI build to staging and then production status without a long manual quality assurance check.
+- Make sure your automated test suite is comprehensive and stable.
+This will make it safe to implement every passed CI build to staging and then production status without a long manual quality assurance check.

-- Pay close attention to CI speed and optimize when available.
-Otherwise, developer productivity can shrink due to lack of focus and frequent context switching.
+- Pay close attention to CI speed and optimize when possible.
+Otherwise, developer productivity can shrink due to a lack of focus and frequent context switching.

-- Communication is something vital that CI enables; teams are able to be agile and on the same page with a project.
+- Ensure proper communication is enabled for CI to function; teams are able to be agile and on the same page with a project.

-- Trust is something that CD upholds.
+- Foster trust within your team to uphold CD.
 CD eliminates the element of doubt by automating and streamlining all processes leading up to deployment.

-- Honesty is the best policy for developers when it comes to CT.
+- Go for honesty when it comes to CT.
 If CT is utilized when developing apps, it will prevent more significant issues from happening once the app is live, keeping developers honest about the code status.